Skip to content

 Here’s how to keep your UX transparent, fair, and user-friendly.

-Prioritize transparency
+Prioritize Transparency

 Transparency is key to maintaining user trust.
 When users feel informed and in control of their experience, they’re more likely to engage with your brand for the long term.
 This includes being up front about pricing, data collection, and subscription terms.
 Incomplete or deceptive information, whether it’s about costs or how data is handled, creates confusion and frustration.
 This often leads to users feeling manipulated.

-• Pricing and fees: Display total costs upfront, including taxes, shipping, and recurring fees.
-Avoid hidden charges or last-minute surprises at checkout.
+• Pricing and fees: Display total costs up front, including taxes, shipping, and recurring fees.
+Avoid hidden charges or last-minute surprises at check out.

 • Subscription terms: Clearly outline renewal policies, trial expiration dates, and how to cancel.
 If a subscription auto-renews, make it explicit before the user signs up and send a reminder that renewal is coming up.